 - Phrase searches are more effective if you're searching for proper names ("asa packer"), titles/publications ("alumni bulletin"), or popular phrases ("financial aid").

-For more, see Google's Advanced Search tips.
+For more, see Google's search tips and tricks.